Who can apply?

 - Veterinary Nurses.

-Other professionals who generally manage well, but will be reviewed on a case by case basis:
+Other professionals who may apply, but will be reviewed on a case by case basis:

-- Fully qualified canine bodywork therapists who have undertaken extensive professional study and are in regular clinical practice for at least 12 months.
-You must also be comfortable studying at Level 6 and above.
-That being degree level.
+- Fully qualified canine professional bodywork therapists who have undertaken extensive professional study (including live practicums) and have been in regular clinical practice for at least 12 months – post qualification.
+You must also be comfortable studying at FHEQ Level 6 and above.
+That being the same as a degree.